KenawMarie/Odin-rock-paper-scissors/README.md

 ## Acknowledgments

-my special thanks goes to first to [Free Code Camp](https://www.freecodecamp.org/) then [The Odin Project](https://www.theodinproject.com/).
+my special thanks goes to first to [The Odin Project](https://www.theodinproject.com/) and then [Free Code Camp](https://www.freecodecamp.org/).